Fixed Deferred Annuities can be confusing, so you’ll probably want to learn as much as you can about them before you purchase one.

-Annuities, in general, are contracts with insurance companies that, after you make a single payment or a series of payments, can provide you with a regular source of income for a set period of time—which can include the remainder of your life.
+Annuities, in general, are contracts with insurance companies that can provide you with a regular source of income for a set period of time.
+This can include the remainder of your life.

 Also, going back to the earlier comment about annuities often being confusing, they come in a number of types, including immediate or deferred, as well as fixed, variable, or equity-indexed.

 You can get paid now, or later.
 Immediate and deferred annuities are pretty different beasts, there’s no doubt about that.
 That’s because immediate annuities begin paying out no later than one year after you pay your premium, while payments related to deferred annuities usually don’t start for many years after that.

 Fixed, equity-indexed, and variable annuities differ quite a bit, too.
 One of the hallmarks of fixed annuities is that, much like bank CDs (certificates of deposit), they offer guaranteed rates of interest, and for periods ranging from one to 10 years.
 (After that, they can fluctuate, but they’ll never drop below the guaranteed rate.)

 Equity-indexed annuities are similar in that they also provide buyers with a guaranteed rate and fixed payments.
 That said, they veer off in their own direction by being tied to a stock index (or something similar).